-The Government's efforts to re-establish control over certain parts of the Donetsk and Luhansk regions have resulted in a significant increase in Ukraine's defence expenditure.
+The Government's efforts to re-establish control over certain territories in the Donetsk and Luhansk regions have resulted in a significant increase in Ukraine's defence expenditure.
 If the situation escalates, the resulting further increase in expenditure required will place even greater pressure on the general resources of the Government and the Government's finances and negatively affect Ukraine's economy.
-Furthermore, the conflict in certain parts of the Donetsk and Luhansk regions has led to a significant loss of production in an important industrial area of Ukraine, with industrial output declining significantly in certain areas of the Donetsk and Luhansk regions since 2014.
-On 15 March 2017, Ukraine imposed additional economic measures in certain parts of the Donetsk and Luhansk regions.
-These measures include freezing rail and road cargo links between certain parts of the Donetsk and Luhansk regions and the rest of Ukraine, and were imposed in reaction to the seizure of certain key steel and coal businesses in the Donbas region by Russia-backed illegal armed formations.
+Furthermore, the conflict in, and the temporary occupation of, territories in the Donetsk and Luhansk regions has led to a significant loss of production in an important industrial area of Ukraine, with industrial output declining significantly in certain areas of the Donetsk and Luhansk regions since 2014.
+On 15 March 2017, Ukraine imposed additional economic measures on the temporarily occupied territories of the Donetsk and Luhansk regions.
+These measures include freezing rail and road cargo links between the temporarily occupied territories of the Donetsk and Luhansk regions and the rest of Ukraine, and were imposed in reaction to the seizure of certain key steel and coal businesses in the Donbas region by Russia-backed illegal armed formations.
 The additional economic measures affecting these areas continue to have a negative impact on Ukraine's economic growth and industrial production, in particular in relation to the steel, nickel and general metallurgical production sectors.
-See "Description of Ukraine-Conflict in certain parts of the Donetsk and Luhansk regions".
+See "Description of Ukraine-Conflict in, and the temporary occupation of, territories in the Donetsk and Luhansk regions-Additional economic measures imposed on the temporarily occupied territories in the Donetsk and Luhansk regions".

 The events in these areas have also contributed to a decline in Ukrainian GDP, principally through (i) disruption of business in the affected areas, (ii) deterioration of trade and other economic and political relations with Russia, (iii) reduction of foreign direct investment and (iv) disruption of the Government's privatisation programme.
-Along with the associated loss of tax revenue to the Government and the necessity of increased military and social welfare expenditure, the effect of the conflict in certain parts of the Donetsk and Luhansk regions has had, and continues to have, a significant detrimental effect on the Ukrainian economy and financial position as a whole.
+Along with the associated loss of tax revenue to the Government and the necessity of increased military and social welfare expenditure, the effect of the conflict in, and the temporary occupation of, territories of the Donetsk and Luhansk regions has had, and continues to have, a significant detrimental effect on the Ukrainian economy and financial position as a whole.

-There can be no assurance that the Government will be able to identify and develop alternative sources of tax revenue and/or promote industrial production in other regions of Ukraine to offset these factors if certain parts of the Donetsk and Luhansk regions remain outside the control of the Ukrainian authorities.
+There can be no assurance that the Government will be able to identify and develop alternative sources of tax revenue and/or promote industrial production in other regions of Ukraine to offset these factors if the temporarily occupied territories of the Donetsk and Luhansk regions remain outside the control of the Ukrainian authorities.